IObundle/iob-soc/README.md

 ## Clone the repository

 The first step is to clone this repository.
-IOb-SoC is a git sub-module tree and GitHub will ask for your password for each downloaded module.
+IOb-SoC git sub-module trees, and GitHub will ask for your password for each downloaded module.
 To avoid this, setup GitHub access with *ssh* and type:
 ```